 The only way to buy SOLIDWORKS is through a certified reseller like Alignex.

-Alignex, Inc. is the VAR in the states of Minnesota, Iowa, Wisconsin, North Dakota, South Dakota, Nebraska, Colorado and Wyoming.
+Alignex, Inc. is the VAR in the states of Minnesota, Iowa, Illinois, Wisconsin, North Dakota, South Dakota, Nebraska, Colorado and Wyoming.
 Browse our office locations to find one near you.

 Interested in purchasing a 3D CAD solution, but not sure where to get started?
 We've outlined 5 recommended steps to point you in the right direction.

 The first step for many SOLIDWORKS buyers is research.
 Many types of resources are available to help you make the right decision for your company.
 Examples include whitepages, blog posts, ebooks, product matrices and videos like the ones available in our Resource Center.
 Many people investigating new 3D CAD software find that attending an educational event is helpful.
 You can also check out how well your computer gear matches up with the SOLIDWORKS hardware requirements.

 The next step is often to request a demonstration of the software by certified application engineers.
 This ensures that the features and functionality of match the requirements of the organization considering SOLIDWORKS products.

 A demo also provides an opportunity to learn more about Alignex and to review other SOLIDWORKS offerings for:

 Once you have confirmed for yourself that the tools will work in your environment the next step will be either a proposal or a quote that includes details of products to be purchased, all costs associated with the software, as well as any services recommended.